Feeds:

 Bill Gates said, “If your business is not on the Internet your business will be out of business.”

 Something to keep in mind is that most people today when looking for a service or product will look first on the Internet.
-Your website is an introduction to prospective customers.
+Appeal Media feels your website is an introduction to prospective customers.
 So the three reasons to have a web presence?
 First, your products or service can be perused at the customer’s leisure.
 Thus allowing them time to examine what it is they are looking for without interruption.
 The next thing to consider is that the site allows potential customers to get the information about you and your product, twenty four hours a day seven days a week.
 Next your “store” is open to the world, not just your neighborhood ensuring a larger customer base.
 There are many more good reasons to have a web presence, but the important thing is to have one.

 I recently read that over fifty percent of referrals are a result of the following: